 - Your email address,

-- Information in your curriculum vitae, including
+- Information from your curriculum vitae, in particular,

-- Your desired salary,
+- Your salary expectations,

 - Your photograph,